 Authorities permitted prisoners and detainees to submit complaints to judicial authorities and request investigation of alleged problematic conditions.
 Authorities investigated such allegations, documented them, and made the results publicly accessible.
 The government generally investigated and monitored prison and detention center conditions.

-Independent Monitoring: The government permitted monitoring visits by independent human rights observers, including UN organizations and diplomatic missions.
+Independent Monitoring: The government permitted monitoring visits by independent human rights observers.